 - Wilgus State Park Maximum 24 people

-Group Camping in Non-Group Areas: 1-night reservations available prior to June 15 or after Labor Day.
+Group Camping in Non-Group Areas: 1-night reservations available prior to June 15 (with the exception of Memorial Day Weekend) or after Labor Day.
 Otherwise, regular non-group camping fees and rules apply.

 Remote Camping (Limited Facilities)

 Remote sites differ from primitive camping in that the sites can be reserved and are located in designated areas.
 They may have a lean-to or space for a tent, a fireplace or fire ring, or picnic tables.
 Sanitary facilities are minimal and there is no potable water supply.

 Remote sites offer great privacy, but it also means you have to paddle or hike with your gear and trash.
 Do not bring anything you are not prepared to carry in and carry out.

 Each remote site has a designated occupancy based on the characteristics of each site.
 A reservation is generally required.
 Some sites may be available on a first come, first served basis.
 Please call the specific park for details.